 If you are one of the many people affected by public speaking anxiety it’s highly likely that a mindfully crafted public speaking course will help you.

-The cause and cure of public speaking anxiety is of course one and the same; it’s our mind.
+The cause and cure of public speaking anxiety is of course one and the same.

-Most speakers will tell you that they experience ‘butterflies in their stomach‘.
+Many speakers will tell you that they experience, ‘butterflies in their stomach‘.

 Those who see their presentation as a battle for perfection, themselves as prey and their audience as predators, can expect those butterflies to dance the rumba rather than waltz.

 If you see your listeners as advocates and allies everything changes.

 The ‘waltzers’ see their presentation as an opportunity to help their audience

 Seeing the merit and value of what you have to say, your mind will focus you on guiding your listeners to do the same.

 Public speaking anxiety increases exponetially when presenters make it all about themselves.